 More information: In some circumstances, you’ll need to pay.

-More information: You may be self-funded, or part-funded by your local authority (or Health and Social Care Trust in Northern Ireland).
+More information: You might be self-funded, or part-funded by your local authority (or Health and Social Care Trust in Northern Ireland).

-More information: You may be self-funded, or part-funded by your local authority (or Health and Social Care Trust in Northern Ireland).
-You may be fully funded by or receive a contribution towards the nursing costs from the NHS (or HSC in Northern Ireland).
+More information: You might be self-funded, or part-funded by your local authority (or Health and Social Care Trust in Northern Ireland).
+You might be fully funded by or receive a contribution towards the nursing costs from the NHS (or HSC in Northern Ireland).

 More information: Accommodation, nursing care and personal care costs are provided free.